 2.)
 A superb understanding of the problems of America and the world

 AP Photo/Jacky Naegelen, pool

 I’ve studied politics, international relations, foreign affairs, conflict, and policy for over fifteen years now.
 Most Americans have not.
 That places a gulf between most of them and me, the same way an electrical engineer, surgeon, or mandarin speaker who each studied their crafts for over fifteen years would put a vast gulf between themselves and me on those subjects.
-It therefore gives me great comfort to see, in Obama, someone who thinks like me: he look at a problem, studies it, and then uses that info to figure out what needs to be done.
-There is not a tremendous amount of ideology in this approach, save an aversion to cynicism, selling people out, and acting on emotion.
+It therefore gives me great comfort to see, in Obama, someone who thinks like me: he looks at a problem, studies it, and then uses that info to figure out what needs to be done.
+There is not a tremendous amount of ideology in this approach, save aversions to cynicism, selling people out, and acting on emotion.
 He knows how to look at the world and he understands it in the general sense of the way I do.
 He understands that complex problems do not usually have simple solutions and that reducing things to “good” and “evil” is not usually a productive way to problem solve.
 He is also culturally sensitive and has a knack for speaking to people on their terms, not his or ours (that, my friends, is how you reach people).
 With Obama, I never had to worry about some sort of irrational, emotional, born-again, religious-driven approach to public policy and political problems.
 Regardless of how effective he was as a leader, knowing that Obama could see problems, America, and the world clearly and appreciate that strategy and tactics, speech and deeds, are different things, gave me great comfort.

 That in his speech he put a proper perspective on things like terrorism and immigration, where so much misinformation, emotion, and irrationality are omnipresent, was fitting and characteristic of Obama indeed.